 PLEASE JOIN US…

-- 3rd Tuesday each month for our pro-life meeting 7:00pm
+- 3rd Tuesday each month for our pro-life meeting at 5:30pm ending with Rosary for Life.

 The mission of The Respect Life Ministry of Good Shepherd Catholic Community is to support the Diocese of Fort Worth in encouraging all people to respect life from conception to natural death.